News & Media

 Tiarnee’s lived experiences have made her passionate about improving the Social and Emotional Wellbeing for Aboriginal and Torres Strait Islander peoples.
 She wants to be able to make a difference by gaining a better understanding of best practice in suicide prevention particularly from a youth-focused perspective and rural and remote viewpoint.

-Rob is the deputy chief executive officer of the Kimberly Aboriginal Medical Services (KAMS) based in Broome WA.
+Rob is the chief executive officer of the Danila Dilba Health Service based in Darwin City, Northern Territory.
 His people hail from Derby in the West Kimberley and the Pilbara region of WA.
 He has held a number of roles including a lecturer at Curtin and the University of Western Australia and has worked as a senior adviser in community relations and Indigenous affairs to the oil and gas industry.
 He is passionate about social justice for Indigenous people and currently co-chairs the Commonwealth funded Kimberley Aboriginal Suicide Prevention Trial Working Group.

 Michael Wright is a Yuat Nyoongar man from the Moora and New Norcia area of Western Australia, north of Perth.
 He has worked as a hospital-based social worker and as a mental health service manager and completed a Masters of Applied Epidemiology from the National Centre for Epidemiology and Population Health at the Australian National University in 2004.
 In 2010, Michael completed his PhD (Curtin University) which explored Aboriginal families’ access to mental health services and, in the same year, secured a National Health and Medical Research Council (NHMRC) post-doctoral fellowship to conduct applied research investigating the barriers Aboriginal families faced in accessing those services.
 Through several large research projects—focused on changing service delivery and their responsiveness—he has worked in partnership with Nyoongar (Aboriginal) Elders, community members (including young people) and service staff to address the disconnect between Nyoongar peoples and mental health services in the Metropolitan Perth.
 These projects have been located on Wadjuk boodja, one of fourteen regions that cover the lower South West of Western Australia.